 UMA supports and endorses the Federal Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendments of 1989.
-The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance or abuse of alcohol by students on UMA's property or as part of any UMA activity is prohibited.
-UMA publishes the Drug and Alcohol policies in its Campus Safety and Security Report.
-This publication is distributed to all students and employees upon enrollment or hiring and may be requested at any time from a school administrator.
-The Clearwater report can be accessed through the following link:
+The unlawful manufacture, sale, distribution, dispensation, possession, or use of a controlled substance or abuse of alcohol by students or employees on UMA's property or as part of any UMA activity is prohibited.
+UMA may request drug screens for: